London Fog Drink (Earl Grey Tea Latte)

 What’s in this London Fog drink?

-Earl Grey, brown sugar, vanilla extract, and dried lavender buds.
+This drink is made of Earl Grey tea, brown sugar, vanilla extract, and dried lavender buds.
 What makes my London Fog so great is the perfect froth I create using a French press.

 Is there caffeine in this drink?